architect/arc.codes.next/src/docs/en/reference/functions/http-functions.md

 HTTP functions are defined under the `@http` pragma, with one route per line.
 A route in Architect is defined as: an HTTP verb (`get`, `post`, etc) and a path separated by a space (e.g. get /foo/bar).

-To provision a new HTTP Function, in the root of your project, open your app's Architect project manifest file (`.arc`):
+To provision a new HTTP Function, in the root of your project, open your app's Architect project manifest file (`app.arc`):

 1. Find your project's `@http` pragma
     - If you don't already have one, just add @http